-Originally a software engineer graduated at the Barcelona Schools of Informatics, I'm currently studying a masters on environmental science at the University of Auckland, New Zealand, where I live with my little family as a permanent resident.
-I also hold a postgraduate on International Cooperation and Development from the Technical University of Catalonia.
-For more than twelve years I've worked for several companies and non-profits in different countries such as France, Germany, Vietnam, Indonesia, Spain and New Zealand.
+Originally a software engineer with a degree from the Barcelona Schools of Informatics, I'm currently studying for a master’s degree in environmental science at the University of Auckland, New Zealand.
+I also hold a postgraduate diploma in International Cooperation and Development from the Technical University of Catalonia.
+For more than twelve years I've worked for several companies and non-profits in different countries such as France, Germany, Viet Nam, Indonesia, Spain and New Zealand.
 My field of focus since I graduated has been designing and developing software, becoming a specialist in the domain of web applications.

-While I finish my masters I'm available as a contractor.
+While I finish my studies I'm available as a contractor.
 If you think I might be of any help, please do get in touch.